-(l) "Process water" means water used for producing a product or product content, including, but not limited to, continuous manufacturing processes.
-Process water uses, include, but are not limited to, water used for testing and maintaining equipment used in producing a product or product content, and water used in combined heat and power facilities used in producing a product or product content.
-Process water does not mean incidental water uses not related to the production of a product or product content, including, but not limited to, water used for restrooms, landscaping, air conditioning, heating, kitchens, and laundry.

-(m) "Recycled water" means recycled water, as defined in subdivision (n) of Section 13050, that is used to offset potable demand, including recycled water supplied for direct use and indirect potable reuse, that meet the following requirements, where applicable:

-(1) For groundwater recharge, including recharge through spreading basins, water supplies that are all of the following:
+- (l) "Process water" means water used for producing a product or product content or water used for research and development, including, but not limited to, continuous manufacturing processes, water used for testing and maintaining equipment used in producing a product or product content, and water used in combined heat and power facilities used in producing a product or product content.
+Process water does not mean incidental water uses not related to the production of a product or product content, including, but not limited to, water used for restrooms, landscaping, air conditioning, heating, kitchens, and laundry. - (m) "Recycled water" means recycled water, as defined in subdivision (n) of Section 13050, that is used to offset potable demand, including recycled water supplied for direct use and indirect potable reuse, that meets the following requirements, where applicable: - (1) For groundwater recharge, including recharge through spreading basins, water supplies that are all of the following: - (A) Metered.

-(A) Metered.

-(B) Developed through planned investment by the urban water supplier or a wastewater treatment agency.

-(C) Treated to a minimum tertiary level.

-(D) Delivered within the service area of an urban retail water supplier or its urban wholesale water supplier that helps an urban retail water supplier meet its urban water use target.
-(2) For reservoir augmentation, water supplies that meet the criteria of paragraph(1) and are conveyed through a distribution system constructed specifically for recycled water.

-(n) "Regional water resources management" means any of the following alternative sources of water:

-(1) The capture and reuse of stormwater or rainwater.

-(2) The use of recycled water.

-(3) The desalination of brackish groundwater.
+- (B) Developed through planned investment by the urban water supplier or a wastewater treatment agency. - (C) Treated to a minimum tertiary level. - (D) Delivered within the service area of an urban retail water supplier or its urban wholesale water supplier that helps an urban retail water supplier meet its urban water use target. - (2) For reservoir augmentation, water supplies that meet the eriteria of paragraph (1) and are conveyed through a distribution system constructed specifically for recycled water. - (n) "Regional water resources management" means sources of supply resulting from watershed-based planning for sustainable local water reliability or any of the following alternative sources of water: - (1) The capture and reuse of stormwater or rainwater. - 37 (2) The use of recycled water. - 38 (3) The desalination of brackish groundwater.

-(4) The conjunctive use of surface water and groundwater in a manner that is consistent with the safe yield of the groundwater basin.
+(4) The conjunctive use of surface water and groundwater in a manner that is consistent with the safe yield of the groundwater basin

-(o) "Reporting period" means the years for which an urban retail water supplier reports compliance with the urban water use targets.

-(p) "Urban retail water supplier" means a water supplier, either publicly or privately owned, that directly provides potable municipal water to more than 3,000 end users or that supplies more than 3,000 acre-feet of potable water annually at retail for municipal purposes.

-(q) "Urban water use target" means the urban retail water supplier's targeted future daily per capita water use.

-(r) "Urban wholesale water supplier," means a water supplier, either publicly or privately owned, that provides more than 3,000 acre-feet of water annually at wholesale for potable municipal purposes.
+- (o) "Reporting period" means the years for which an urban retail water supplier reports compliance with the urban water use targets. - (p) "Urban retail water supplier" means a water supplier, either publicly or privately owned, that directly provides potable municipal water to more than 3,000 end users or that supplies more than 3,000 acre-feet of potable water annually at retail for municipal purposes. - (q) "Urban water use target" means the urban retail water supplier's targeted future daily per capita water use. - (r) "Urban wholesale water supplier," means a water supplier, either publicly or privately owned, that provides more than 3,000 acre-feet of water annually at wholesale for potable municipal purposes.